niklasknoell/Microsat-gps-sim/README.md

 The ionospheric refraction has been tested on two aspects:

 - the minimum required elevation angle
-- whether or not the RF ionospheric corrections are applied on the generated file
+- whether or not the RF ionospheric delays implemented by gps-sdr-sim are corrected by the GPS receiver.

 Three additional simulations have been tested.
 One has been tested without the RF ionospheric correction for an elevation angle of 15°.
 The 0° has already been tested above, which is the default elevation angle.
-The other two simulations have been tested with the RF ionospheric correction for an elevation angle of 0° and 15°.
+The other two simulations have been tested with the RF ionospheric delays activated for an elevation angle of 0° and 15°.

-For the simulation without the RF ionospheric correction, at an elevation angle of 15°, the following figure was obtained:
+For the simulation without the RF ionospheric errors, at an elevation angle of 15°, the following figure was obtained:

 ![image](https://github.com/niklasknoell/Microsat-gps-sim/assets/74927648/fe3693cd-074e-4fe9-b10d-bfbd09a01e5f)